 When Blood Sugar Drops Too Low: Hypoglycemia and How to Treat It

 While we begin treatment to reverse the effects of hyperglycemia, its polar opposite is even more dangerous.
-Though most cases are mild, serious hypoglycemia or low blood sugar can result in seizures, unconsciousness, and death.
+Though most cases are mild, serious hypoglycemia result in seizures, unconsciousness, and death.

 A hypoglycemic episode usually occurs minutes to hours after an insulin injection.
 Hypoglycemia isn’t always obvious.
 Symptoms range from moderate to severe and they’re not always congruent with the severity of the hypoglycemia.
 A hypoglycemic cat may have very low numbers—under 40 mg/dl—but appear perfectly comfortable, at least temporarily.
 Likewise, a hypoglycemic cat might have relatively normal blood glucose close to 50 mg/dl and go into an intense hypoglycemic episode with seizures, poor coordination, and, eventually, unconsciousness.